elightup/slim-seo-docs/docs/slim-seo/13-xml-sitemap.md

 ## How to change the query for taxonomies in the sitemap?

-Similar to above, please use this snippet:
+Similar to the above, please use this snippet:

 ```
 add_filter( 'slim_seo_taxonomy_query_args', function( $query_args ) {